 - At the end of a session, users are required to close all images, patterns, and other files and clean the computer desktop.

-- A file server, NewEMALData2, is available for temporary data storage.
-Your data should be stored in a folder labeled with your name.
+- A file server is available for temporary data storage.
+Your data should be stored in the folder labeled with your uniqname.
 If your data is stored anywhere else be aware it may be deleted at any time.
-Never access or modify other users’ folders or files, and back up your own data regularly.
+Be sure to back up your data regularly and delete your old data from the server periodically.

 - Users should not attempt to use any of the (MC)2 data acquisition computers for web browsing or email.